 There are no mandatory long-term contracts on NOW, and you can cancel at any point.

-However, in the past year, Sky started offering optional “6 Month Saver Plans” on NOW, that DO include a minimum term (of 6 months, as of this writing) – for a lower monthly cost.
+However, last year, Sky started offering optional “6 Month Saver Plans” on NOW, that DO include a minimum term (of 6 months, as of this writing) – for a lower monthly cost.

 So let’s compare two similar packages: